 The scheme under the act also supports restaurants, motor road transports, newspaper establishments and undertakings, movies and purview theatres, hotels, shops.

-The threshold for coverage of establishment is 20 employees in Maharastra and Chandigarh.
+The threshold for coverage of establishment is 20 employees in Maharastra.

 The scheme is self-financing and being contributory in nature.
 The funds under the ESI scheme are primarily built out of the contribution from the employees and employers payable monthly at a fixed percentage of wages paid.
-Currently, the employee contribution rate is 1.00% of the wages and that of employers is 4.00% of the wages paid.
-For newly implemented areas, the contribution rate is 1% and 3% respectively for employee and employer for the first 24 months.
-The employer makes the contribution form its own share in favor of those employees whose daily average wage is Rs 137 as these employees are exempted from own contribution The employer is required to pay his contribution and deduct employees’ contribution from wages and deposit the same with ESIC within 15 days from the last day of the calendar month in which the contribution fall due.
+Currently, the employee contribution rate is 0.75% of the wages and that of employers is 3.25% of the wages paid.
+The employer makes the contribution from his own share in favor of those employees whose daily average wage is Rs 137 as these employees are exempted from own contribution The employer is required to pay his contribution and deduct employees’ contribution from wages and deposit the same with ESIC within 15 days from the last day of the calendar month in which the contribution fall due.
 The payment can either be done online or through designated and authorized public sector banks.